 The bed size measures about 5-foot.
 Some of the other key features include towing capacity of up to 7,650 pounds (3,470 kg) and up to 1,600 pounds (726 kg) of payload capacity, up to 30-inches of water fording, Command-Trac 4×4 system with two-speed transfer case—standard on Sport and Overland, electronic sway-bar disconnect for improved articulation and total suspension travel on Rubicon models, and a host of available active and passive safety equipment.

 According to Jeep, an approach angle of 43.6 degrees, breakover angle of 20.3 degrees, departure angle of 26 degrees and a ground clearance of 11.1-inches allow the Gladiator to go anywhere.

 Powering the 2020 Jeep Gladiator at launch is a 3.6-litre Pentastar V6 engine, offering 285 bhp and 260 lb.-ft.
 (352 Nm) of torque.
 A 6-speed manual transmission is standard, while an 8-speed automatic is optional.

-A 3.0-litre EcoDiesel engine will join in 2020, offering 260 hp and 442 lb.-ft.
+A 3.0-litre EcoDiesel engine will join in 2020, offering 260 bhp and 442 lb.-ft.
 (599 Nm) of torque.
-This one is paired to an 8-speed automatic as standard.
+This one is paired with an 8-speed automatic as standard.